Patch-Based Stochastic Attention for Image Editing: Results

 We now show experimental evidence that our proposed strategies for PSAL's differentiability are effective and are crucial for end-to-end training.
 Looking at Table~\ref{tab:metricsDifferentiability}, we see a large performance gap between PSAL-1 and PSAL-3/PSAL Aggreg.
 PSAL-1 is indeed not fully differentiable with respect to all its parameters and cannot learn the projection matrices $Q$ and $K$.
-The attention is not helping in this case and performances are weak.
+The attention does not help in this case and performances are poor.
+The performance does not improve beyond $k \geq 3$.
+PSAL with aggregration uses more neighbors and aggregates values differently than PSAL-$k$.

 PSAL-3, on the other hand, employs a 3-NN PSAL layer which makes optimization possible.
 Similarly, PSAL Aggreg. performs extremely well.
 This experiment confirms that our two approaches for making PSAL differentiable are effective.
 This also shows that the adaptation of PatchMatch to feature maps is not as straightforward as it looks.